zt-yang/gpt4-image-api/README.md

 # Requirements

-- Chrome version is 118.xx.xx
+- Chrome version is 118.xx.xx (if you want to update the chrome version on Ubuntu, download the .deb file and run `sudo dpkg -i google-chrome-stable_current_amd64.deb`)
 - A paid OpenAI API associated with a Google account

 # Installation